C-Bo: Early life

+Music career

+In a 1995 interview with Rap Pages, DJ Screw named C-Bo as his "favorite artist of all time".

 Legal issues

 Since the age of 10 Thomas spent nearly half of his life in and out of incarceration, entering the criminal justice system at age 14, being arrested 40-50 times spending time at Soledad State Prison, Folsom State Prison, and Deuel Vocational Institution.

 During a 1993 music video shoot, Thomas fired a shot in the air to get people's attention and stop a potential gang situation.
 Instead it made matters worse, confusing the crowd and causing more shots to ring off.
-His friend King Miller was killed at age 23 during the act.
+His friend Kean Miller was killed at age 23 during the act.

 In a 1996 incident Thomas was sentenced to 15 months in jail.
 A firearm used by him caused a death of one man during a rival gang confrontation.

 In March 1998, he was sentenced to two more months in prison in Sacramento, after testing positive for marijuana which violated the terms of his probation.

 In August 2017, during the filming of a music video, a shootout occurred leaving 1 dead and 4 injured.
 This came after rapper Mozzy and Thomas had exchanged diss tracks during the same month.